MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-security.md

 Even if you choose Active directory mode, basic logins will be created for the cluster administrator.
 This feature provides alternative access, in case AD connectivity is down.

 Upon deployment, this basic login will be given administrator permissions in the cluster.
-The login user will be system administrator in SQL Server Master Instance and an administrator in the cluster controller.
+The login user will be system administrator in SQL Server master instance and an administrator in the cluster controller.
 Hadoop components do not support mixed mode authentication, which means that a basic administrator login can't be used to authenticate to Gateway (Knox).

 The login credentials you need to define during deployment include.